 The recent interest rate rise will affect small businesses in the way that they loan money to fund growth.
 Normally, an increase in interest rates means that consumers will borrow less and save more of their money than spend it.
 This may mean less sales and hence a move from businesses to lower prices.
-For small businesses, less profits and growth could lead to disaster.
+For small businesses, fewer profits and growth could lead to disaster.
 This guide will explore the options open to small businesses as they plan for the knock-on effects of an interest rate rise.

 Plan your finances